-Photographed by Emily Maye.
-The second in a series about Jasper.
+Photographed and written by Emily Maye.
+The first in a series about Jasper.

 Jasper Stuyven has been one of the best riders in his class since he began cycling.
 In spite of the temptation to accept the money and prestige offered by moving to the Pro Tour as quickly as possible, he has taken a measured approach to his career: racing for the Bontrager Pro Cycling Team and the Belgian National Team, and after three years of U23 racing, he’s now ready to make the jump.